ReapredatoR/CodeAlpha_Stock_Prediction_Apple_Inc/readme.md

 #### Task 2 - Stock Prediction:

 Utilize LSTM to predict the stock price of a chosen company.
-Implement the solution using Jupyter notebook for a hands-on experience in time series forecasting.
+Implement the solution using Jupyter Notebook for a hands-on experience in time series forecasting.

 ## Objectives: